njbradley/scrolls-old/readme.txt

 R - force cleaning of memory vectors
 F/G - enter/exit spectator mode

-Version 0.3 (in dev):
+Version 0.3:
  Additions:
  -many new randomly generated terrain structures -block physics is now working! now blocks fall if they are not attached to another block they stick to -monsters have been added!
-When they die they become part of the landscape, instead of just dropping their loot -player movement has been improved, you can now go up one block steps automatically without losing your velocity -you can also construct ladders out of blocks that the player can climb, and the player can stand in gaps in the wall -finally fixed most of the bugs and lag from multithreading -working on multiplayer worlds and servers
+When they die they become part of the landscape, and you can mine their bodies to get loot -player movement has been improved, you can now go up one block steps automatically without losing your velocity -you can also construct ladders out of blocks that the player can climb, and the player can stand in gaps in the wall -biomes have been added, right now there are only two but soon there will be much more -lighting is finally working! there is a day/night cycle, and at night you need lamps to be able to see -tools have been overhauled, with a new durability system. every tool has a weight level and a sharpness level when you mine, the sharpness decreases. you can craft a grindstone to sharpen the tool, but that wears away and decreases the weight
+ -chests have been changed, now every block holds one item, but if you place chests next to each other they combine up to 10 spots

 Version 0.2:
  Additions: